 How You Can Help

-Advocacy Days in June
+Advocacy Days in July

-- June 20, World Refugee Day
+- World Population Day July 11

-Celebrating Women in June Highlights:
+Celebrating Women in July Highlights:

 The Zonta Club of Washington, D.C., invites you to join in our various programs, community service, and advocacy activities.
 Anyone who shares our goal of empowering women through service and advocacy is welcome.